Bitrue-exchange/USDT-M-Future-open-api-docs/README.md

 * The signature uses the HMAC SHA256 algorithm.
 The `API-Secret` corresponding to the `API-KEY` is used as the HMAC SHA256 key.
 * The request header of `X-CH-SIGN` is based on timestamp + method + requestPath + body string  (+ means string connection) as the operation object
 * The value of timestamp is the same as the `X-CH-TS` request header, method is the request method, and the letters are all uppercase: `GET/POST`
-* requestPath is the request interface path For example: /sapi/v1/order
+* requestPath is the request interface path.
+For example: /fapi/v1/order
 * body is the string of the request body (post only)
 * The signature is **not case sensitive**